 "When going to castings, models generally want to look like themselves with help from a couple little enhancements snuck in to give them a fresh, well-rested appearance," says NYC-based makeup artist Suzy Gerstein.
 So, in our determined efforts to obtain this covetable, seemingly contradictory look, let’s take a cue from the women who do it on the daily.
 How do models make up their faces to appear au naturel when they step in front of the camera?
-We’ve rounded up the top products models are toting to casting calls with their comp cards and heels, we tapped makeup artists and models below.
+To learn what products are being toting to casting calls alongside comp cards and heels, we tapped makeup artists and models below.